cotsom/eBPF-rootkit/README.md

 # eBPF-rootkit
-This project was done for research and practice with eBPF
+This project was made for research and practice with eBPF

 This repository contains an eBPF rootkit that combines 2 main functions: